Rmark92/Patzer/README.md

 The board is represented by a set of 8 [bitboards](https://en.wikipedia.org/wiki/Bitboard), one for each piece type and color.
 Compared to an array-based representation, bitboards use less memory and typically allow for faster board manipulation and analysis via bitwise operations.
 Since Javascript doesn't support bitwise operations for 64-bit integers, each [bitboard object](./js/bitboard/bitboard.js) consists of high 32 bits and low 32 bits.

-Here's the BitBoard class with some of its functionality:
+Here are some key parts of the BitBoard class:

 ```javascript
 //56 57 58 59 60 61 62 63